danielzeev/RenameAndTag/README.md

 2. Prepare your audiobook folder with MP3 files.
    Example: `./some_audiobook/`

-3. Prepare a TOC text file listing chapter titles line-by-line (optional).
+3. (Optional) Create a TOC text file listing chapter titles line-by-line.
    Example: `some_audiobook_toc.txt`

 4. Run the script from your terminal: